HillviewCap/ironmonkey/CONVENTIONS.md

 * Prefer `httpx` over `requests` for making HTTP requests.
 * Use `SQLAlchemy` as the ORM for interacting with the relational database.
+* Use `gremlinpython` for interacting with the graph database.
+* Use `Cytoscape.js` for frontend graph visualization.
 * Use `PyGremlin` for interacting with the graph database.
 * Use `Ollama` for local language model integration.
 * Use `langchain-community` for all AI/ML/NER/NLP functions.